Iliana Raeva: Biography

 She was born on 15 March 1963 in Sofia, Bulgaria.
 She was raised in Sofia, on the same street as fellow gymnasts Lilia Ignatova and Anelia Ralenkova, who also competed for the same Levski gymnastics club.
 Iliana was the recognized leader, both in their street games and in the team, who started learning gymnastics ABC under the clever and experienced eyes of the coach Zlatka Bontcheva in "Levski-Spartak " club, Sofia.
 At 15 Iliana went on to train under Neshka Robeva who had joined the club shortly before.

+In March 1978 she was supposed to fly to Poland for a tournament, but missed a flight due to falling ill the day before.
+The plane crashed in undisclosed circumstances and to this day remains the deadliest plane crash in Bulgaria.

 She placed sixth at her first European Championships in 1978 at the age of 16, and was 4th in the all round competition at the World Rhythmic Gymnastics Championships where she won the gold medal for clubs, and the silver for ball.
 Raeva won her first all around gold at the 1980 Julieta Shishmanova Cup, and went on to dominate the European Championships in Amsterdam, winning the all around gold medal, gold for rope, hoop and clubs, and placing silver with the ribbon.